Number Cards and Counters

 PURPOSE:

-quantity with each.
-A minor purpose is to arrange the counters to give
+proper quantity with each.
+A minor purpose is to arrange the

 AGE: